ratioratio/Twitch-Token-Gen/README.md

 # Twitch-Token-Gen
-A twitch oauth (token) generator I made in like under a minute
+A twitch oauth (token) generator I made in like under a minute in python